rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://wiki.lesswrong.com/wiki/Rationality">Rationality</a> - Being based on or agreeable to reason, using logical reasoning in your thinking and decision-making process.

-<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/risk-aversion/">Risk aversion</a> - A preference for the safe option over one that carries a higher risk, even if the higher risk option had a higher [expected value](#expectedvalue).
+<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/risk-aversion/">Risk aversion</a> - A preference for the safe option over one that carries a higher risk, even if the higher risk option has a higher [expected value](#expectedvalue).

-<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/room-for-more-funding/">Room for more funding (RFMF)</a> - A concept used in evaluating charities where the diminishing returns are used to determine whether an increase in funding will be able to have high impact.
-If a charity has a large RFMF it can use a large amount of money effectively.
+<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/room-for-more-funding/">Room for more funding (RFMF)</a> - A concept used in evaluating charities, where the diminishing returns to funding are used to determine whether an increase in funding will be able to have high impact.
+If a charity has a large RFMF it can use a large amount of extra money effectively.

 <a name="S"></a>